Anon-Planet/thgtoa/guide.md

 ##### If you cannot use Tor:

 Launch a browser from a DisposableVM and download the necessary OpenVPN configuration files for Linux from your VPN provider.
-See [Appendix P: Accessing the internet as safely as possible when Tor and VPNs are not an option.][Appendix P: Accessing the internet as safely as possible when Tor and VPNs are not an option]
+See [Appendix P: Accessing the internet as safely as possible when Tor and VPNs are not an option:.][Appendix P: Accessing the internet as safely as possible when Tor and VPNs are not an option:]

 When you are done downloading the configuration files within the Disposable Browser (usually a zip file), copy them to your ProxyVM VPN Gateway machine (using right-click on the file and send to another AppVM).